Home

 3. Everflow generates a Transaction ID (TID) and records a Click

-With Redirect Linking
+How Redirect Linking Works

 Here's a primer on Redirect Linking if you're not familiar with how it works.

-Once a visitor clicks on a Redirect Link and lands on the Default Landing Page, the URL will have the Transaction ID parameter appended to it.
-Meaning, the Click has already been recorded before reaching the Default Landing Page.
+Once a visitor clicks on a Redirect Link and lands on the Default Landing Page, the URL will have the Transaction ID parameter appended to it if &_ef_transaction_id={transaction_id} is included on the default landing page URL.
+The Click has already been recorded before reaching the Default Landing Page.

 In this case: